growerp/growerp/flutter/packages/README.md

 ## Publishing of packages

+- first growerp_models
-- Always core package first
+- then growerp and core package
 - then other packages
+- last: admin,freelance, hotel

 when files removed, need to be deleted in git cache: git rm --cached <filename>